Java with kids – temples, rice fields and volcanoes

 Ijen crater

 Another long ride from Malang to the region of Ijen took us again around 6 hours.
 This was the highlight of our Java trip, hiking up the Ijen crater!
 We decided to split up the family; a father-and-son hike at night (which started at 1am) to see the sunrise and a mom-and-daughter hike after breakfast (we just like to sleep a bit longer…).
 If you choose to do the sunrise hike, you will need a guide and masks, as you will also descent the crater to see the blue flames and experience the sulphur smell (hence the masks).
-My 7-year-old daughter and I took it easy during the hike up the mountain, which took around two hours.
+My 7-year-old daughter and I took it easy during the hike up the mountain, which took around 2 hours.
 She is a good hiker and wasn’t too tired once we arrived at the crater.
 Make sure to bring enough water, some snacks and warm clothes as it can be cold up the crater, especially at night.

 Once at the top, we were rewarded with a beautiful view.
 Going down we felt a bit lazy and took a mountain taxi, which is basically a trolley which the miners use to transport the sulphur.
 You can also go up Mount Ijen by ‘taxi’ if you don’t feel like walking or if you decide to go with smaller kids.